jh3nd3rs0n/jargyle/README.md

 ## 1. Requirements

-For automated testing, building, and running Jargyle under this GitHub repository or the source distribution:
+For automated testing, building, and running Jargyle under this repository or the source distribution:

 -   Apache Maven&#8482; 3.3.9 or higher
 -   Java&#8482; SDK 1.8 or higher